Ubangian languages

-The Ubangian languages form a diverse linkage of some seventy languages centered on the Central African Republic.
-They are the predominant languages of the CAR, spoken by 2–3 million people, and include the national language, Sango.
-They are also spoken in Cameroon, Chad, the DR Congo, and South Sudan.
+The Ubangian languages form a diverse linkage of some seventy languages centered on the Central African Republic and the Democratic Republic of the Congo.
+They are the predominant languages of the CAR, spoken by 2–3 million people, including one of its official languages, Sango.
+They are also spoken in Cameroon, Chad, the Republic of Congo, and South Sudan.

 External classification

 Joseph Greenberg (1963) classified the then-little-known Ubangian languages as Niger–Congo and placed them within the Adamawa languages as "Eastern Adamawa".
 They were soon removed to a separate branch of Niger–Congo, for example within Blench's Savanna languages.
 However, this has become increasingly uncertain, and Dimmendaal (2008) states that, based on the lack of convincing evidence for a Niger–Congo classification ever being produced, Ubangian "probably constitutes an independent language family that cannot or can no longer be shown to be related to Niger–Congo (or any other family)."
 Blench (2012) includes Ubangian within Niger–Congo.
 Güldemann (2018) notes that although evidence for the inclusion of Ubangi within Niger-Congo is still weak, the same also applies to many other branches which are uncontested members of Niger-Congo.